YouTube Gaming’s Ryan Wyatt on gaming’s explosive growth in 2020

 Wyatt: Among Us is big, and it brought in a new type of game.
 Fall Guys is kind of still a battle royale.
 It’s a different kind of battle royale, but at its core, you’re dropping a bunch of people in the game and someone comes out a winner at the end.
 It wasn’t a concept, but they did it in a unique way.
 I loved playing Fall Guys.
 But Among Us brought a different type of game to the front.
 You see this every once in a while, where Five Nights at Freddy’s and some of these other games find a lot of success on YouTube.
 Among Us, the fact that it’s sustained its growth is impressive.

-Some of the trends I do see–if you look at our top games, MOBAs are still big.
+Some of the trends I do see — if you look at our top games, MOBAs are still big.
 League of Legends, Arena of Valor, Mobile Legends: Bang Bang.
 These are big games.
 MOBAs and mobile gaming.
 Battle royale games, still big.
 Free Fire, PUBG Mobile, Fortnite.
 And then open world.
 Minecraft, Grand Theft Auto, Roblox.
 There are genres and themes that seem to find success on YouTube.
 And games that are built to iterate and develop on, not just a triple-A release and it’s done.

 Games that continue to build onto those experiences, whether they’re releasing DLC or just content updates, we find that they stay fresh, stay top of mind.
 Minecraft is the best example.
 That game has never been pushed away from the number one spot since its inception on YouTube.
 It’s that formula.
 If you keep delivering fresh, innovative content and iterate on your game, you can find success on the gaming video side.